UPPMAX/R-python-julia-matlab-HPC/docs/python/packages.rst

    $ pip list

-To see which Python packages you, yourself, has installed, you can use ``pip list --user`` while the environement you have installed the packages in are active.
+To see which Python packages you, yourself, has installed, you can use ``pip list --user`` while the environment you have installed the packages in are active.

 You can also test from within python to make sure that the package is not already installed: